antaxiom/antaxiom.github.io/src/github-pages-and-ssg5.md

+﻿<title>Creating a blog with a POSIX ssg and Github pages</title>
-﻿# Creating a blog with a POSIX ssg and Github pages
+# Creating a blog with a POSIX ssg and Github pages

 ###### September 22, 2020

 ## What is ssg?